-This Preliminary Offering Memorandum has been sent to you in an electronic form.
-You are reminded that documents transmitted via this medium may be altered or changed during the process of electronic transmission and consequently, none of Citigroup Global Markets Limited, HSBC Bank plc, J.P.
-Morgan Securities plc., Merrill Lynch, Pierce, Fenner & Smith Incorporated nor Société Générale, as Initial Purchasers, or any person who controls any of them, nor any director, officer, employee nor agent of any of them or affiliate of any such person accepts any liability or responsibility whatsoever in respect of any difference between the Preliminary Offering Memorandum distributed to you in electronic format and the hard copy version available to you on request from any of the Initial Purchasers.
+This Offering Memorandum has been sent to you in an electronic form.
+You are reminded that documents transmitted via this medium may be altered or changed during the process of electronic transmission and consequently, none of Citigroup Global Markets Limited, Deutsche Bank AG, London Branch, HSBC Bank plc, J.P.
+Morgan Securities plc nor Merrill Lynch International, as Initial Purchasers, or any person who controls any of them, nor any director, officer, employee nor agent of any of them or affiliate of any such person accepts any liability or responsibility whatsoever in respect of any difference between the Offering Memorandum distributed to you in electronic format and the hard copy version available to you on request from any of the Initial Purchasers.